sejalsharma231/FlickPick/README.md

 Step 1: Download the SampleDump.sql file from github

-Step 2: Log into mysql using your username and password on the command line: mysql -u <username> -p
+Step 2: Log into mysql using your username and password on the command line:

+*Make sure the username and password match in the source code (refer to section "How to run database-driven application" below)*

+ mysql -u <username> -p

 Step 3: Once logged in, run the following commands to load the database: